open water swimming gear

 This makes it more convenient to change or adjust goggle tightness while swimming quickly.

-Finally, open water swimming goggles tend to be bulkier compared to pool goggles to allow for increased peripheral vision and wider lenses.
+Finally, open water swimming goggles tend to be bulkier than pool goggles, allowing for increased peripheral vision and wider lenses.

 Swim cap